SxVx/calmecac/README.md

     //require( block.timestamp - item.createdAt > 4 weeks, "You must wait at least 4 weeks to distribute royalties" );
     // To run the tests it is necessary to comment this validation and run them

-    To run the tests correctly, it is necessary to comment line 74 of the `StakingCumulative.sol` smart contract.
-Because it has restrictions for every `4 weeks of staking time`.
+    To run the tests correctly, it is necessary to comment line 74 of the StakingCumulative.sol smart contract.
+Because it has restrictions to every 4 weeks of staking time.
 ```
  ## Staking